FAQs

 These rules were designed to be simple to understand so that you could easily reason about it.
 We would rather the scheduler be straight forward and predictable, than smart and mysterious.
 We have all used Word to type something like: “If I may…” and then the autocomplete kicks in with “May 24st, 2013.”
 We don’t want that.

 This means that it when there are broken constraints, it doesn’t always pick the best agenda from your point of view.
 For example, your B1 task could be long and having it go first could force 4 other tasks to break their constraint.
 You might decide that though the B1 is more important when judged against each of the other 4 tasks, that the B1 task alone doesn’t justify breaking the constraints of the 4 other tasks.
-But the automatic scheduler doesn’t know how these measure up to each other when combined.
+But the time mapper doesn’t know how these measure up to each other when combined.

 Usually this happens when you have too many constraints, and you begin not having enough to physically make all the constraints work.